kandi3kan3/circlecitycon-ctf-2020/an-address/README.md

 The script is a bit messy, but it chops up each "paragraph" in the image into 6x6 glyphs, then assigns a unique ASCII character to each.

+The code starts from the first printable ASCII character that isn't a space, `!`.
+It runs through each glyph in the file, and each time it sees a new glyph it adds a mapping to the next ASCII character.
+If it sees that same glyph again, it just reuses the mapping it already create.d.
+So the first glyph it sees becomes `!`, the second `"`, and so on through the ASCII table.

 Running `addr2019.py` prints out all of the glyphs and what we mapped them to, followed by a mess of text representing the contents of the
 image: